Scholars in the field of planning, law, and property rights

 Partner with AESOP

-In 2012, Prof. Ben Davy, president of PLPR, and Prof. Kristina Nilsson, president of the Association of European Schools of Planning (AESOP) at the time have signed a Memorandum of Understanding.
+In 2012, Prof. Ben Davy, president of PLPR, and Prof. Kristina Nilsson, president of the Association of European Schools of Planning (AESOP) at the time signed a Memorandum of Understanding.
 This memorandum affirms and institutionlizes the mutual friendship between the two associations.

 Partner with ALPS